 4. Remaining places will be allocated to students in order of closeness of their permanent residence to Melbourne Girls’ College.

 In exceptional circumstances, a student may be enrolled in a school based on compassionate grounds.
 This is an overarching consideration and does not form part of the priority order of placement.
-Families who wish to apply for compassionate grounds may do so during the appeal process, outlined in the Year 6 to Year 7 Enrolment Timetable for 2021.
-Families should provide any relevant documentation along with their compassionate grounds appeal and address this appeal to Stephanie Valencia, Year 7 Enrolment Officer at firstname.lastname@example.org.
+Families who wish to apply for compassionate grounds may do so during the appeal process, outlined in the Year 6 To Year 7 Enrolment Timeline For 2021.
+Families should provide any relevant documentation along with their compassionate grounds appeal and address this appeal to Stephanie Valencia, Year 7 Enrolment Officer at email@example.com.

 Why is S.T.E.A.M. important in a high performing State girls’ school?